 Every dollar committed to Communities In Schools is well spent.
 For less than $200 a year, we can help a student who is in danger of dropping out stay on track to graduation.
 Because of a largely volunteer workforce, approximately 90 percent of the organization’s expenses go directly to program work supporting students.

 Communities In Schools has been recognized for its sound business practices and financial transparency, earning a 4-star rating from Charity Navigator, America’s premier nonprofit evaluator, for responsible fiscal management.
-We have earned the Better Business Bureau’s Wise Giving Alliance National Charity Seal, having met all 20 of the standards for strong governance.
-In 2011, Philanthropedia, a nonprofit aimed at helping donors give more strategically, recommended Communities In Schools as a high-impact nonprofit working with at-risk youth in the U.S.
+We are accredited by the Better Business Bureau and have received gold status from GuideStar.
+Philanthropedia, a nonprofit aimed at helping donors give more strategically, recommended Communities In Schools as a high-impact nonprofit working with at-risk youth in the U.S.